Trade Gold Trading

 A trendline depicts these points of support & resistance for price.

-A trend-line is a straight diagonal line that connects 2 or more price points and then extends into the future to act as line of support or resistance.
+A trendline is a straight, diagonal line connecting two or more price points, stretching into the future to act as support or resistance.

 • The general direction of price movement up/down.